WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 applied members, we can make use of this macro to manually resolve the conflicts.

-Firstly, we have to backward the `name` property with an underscore and then attach `@ObservationIgnored` on it.
+Firstly, we have to backward the `name` property with an underscore, attaching `@ObservationIgnored` on it.

 ```swift
 @Observable